 Grooming and Maintenance

 Remove old leaves otherwise grooming is not necessary.
-The plant doesn’t flower indoors, the leaves don’t fall off unless they don’t get enough moisture, and it doesn’t grow very tall.
+The plant doesn’t flower indoors, the leaves don’t fall off unless they do not get enough moisture, and it doesn’t grow very tall.

 The easiest method to propagate rattlesnake plant is by division.
 If possible, divide when repotting the plant.

-What Pests or Diseases Does Calathea Rattlesnake Encounter?
+What Pests or Diseases Do Rattlesnake Plants Encounter?

 While rattlesnake plant doesn’t have any severe disease or insect problems, keep an eye on the plant for the usual pests.